Agaro: Overview

-Agaro was the capital of the former Kingdom of Gomma, until Gomma was conquered by Dejazmach Besha Abuye in 1886.
+Agaro was the capital of the former Kingdom of Gomma, until Gomma was conquered by Dejazmach Bashah Aboye in 1886.
 By 1958, the settlement was one of 27 places in Ethiopia ranked as a First Class Township.
 Fitawrari Gebre Kristos, started coffee plantations in the 1950s on land he inherited from his grandfather Fitawrari Wossen.
 Fitawrari Besha could employ up to 400 workers during high harvest season.
 After the Ethiopian revolution, Gebre Kristos abandoned his plantation and retired to Addis Ababa; his plantation was nationalized by the Land Nationalization Proclamation of March 1975.

 In term of school and education the town have some elementary, senior, secondary and preparatory schools.
 Agaro secondary and preparatory school is one of the oldest secondary and preparatory school in the town.

 Demographics

 The 2007 national census reported a total population for this woreda of 25,458, of whom 12,946 were men and 12,512 were women.
 The majority of the inhabitants were Muslim, with 60.7% of the population reporting they observed this belief, while 33.76% of the population said they practised Ethiopian Orthodox Christianity, and 5.04% were Protestant.

 The 1994 census reported this town had a total population of 23,246 of whom 11,687 were men and 11,559 were women.